UFC Fight Night: Overeem vs. Sakai: Predictions & Analysis

 A few statistical edges stand out.
 Araujo throws significantly more leather — a 2.2 sig. strike per minute gap.
 Araujo is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Araujo has tighter striking defense, making opponents miss more often.

-The Pick: Viviane Araujo over Montana De La Rosa.
+The Pick: Montana De La Rosa over Viviane Araujo.
 This is essentially a pick'em.
-The model nudges toward Araujo at 51%, but there's almost nothing separating these two.
-The market implies 64% for Araujo, but our model sees only 51%.
-That 13-point gap favoring Rosa is worth watching.
+The model nudges toward Rosa at 51%, but there's almost nothing separating these two.
+The market implies 64% for Araujo, but our model sees only 49%.
+That 15-point gap favoring Rosa is worth watching.

 Hunter Azure vs Cole Smith